blossomin/blossomin.github.io/_pages/about.md

 Welcome!

-Dong Chen is a third-year Ph.D. student at [Computer Science and Engineering](https://cse.hkust.edu.hk/) Department in [The Hong Kong University of Science and Technology](https://hkust.edu.hk), where I’m supervised by [Prof. Wei Wang](https://www.cse.ust.hk/~weiwa/) and [Prof. Shuai Wang](https://www.cse.ust.hk/~shuaiw/).
+Dong Chen is a third-year Ph.D. student at [Computer Science and Engineering](https://cse.hkust.edu.hk/) Department in [The Hong Kong University of Science and Technology](https://hkust.edu.hk), where he's supervised by [Prof. Wei Wang](https://www.cse.ust.hk/~weiwa/) and [Prof. Shuai Wang](https://www.cse.ust.hk/~shuaiw/).
 Prior to that, he received his B.S. in Computer Science from Peking University in 2022.

 News: